Orange-OpenSource/a11y-guidelines/src/en/web/design/layout.md

 **Valid Examples:**
 - Three buttons are displayed on the screen, each measuring 24x24 pixels.
 - A row of buttons is displayed on the screen.
 Each button has a length greater than 24 pixels, a height of 20 pixels, and a top and bottom margin of 4 pixels.
-- An interactive element has a surface area smaller than 24x24 pixels but is positioned so that a circle with a diameter of 24 pixels centered on it does not overlap with other interactive elements.
+- An interactive element has a target size smaller than 24x24 pixels but is positioned so that a circle with a diameter of 24 pixels centered on it does not overlap with other interactive elements.

 **WCAG Reference**
 <a href="https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html">2.5.8 Target Size (Minimum)</a>